mjun0812/mjun0812.github.io/src/content/posts_en/2022-09-05_mlflow-onpre.md

 ## Motivation for Introduction

 When working with machine learning, you end up conducting various experiments while changing hyperparameters, models, and datasets.
-I thought to introduce an experiment management tool that allows efficient comparison of results to smoothly compare experiments.
+I decided to introduce an experiment management tool that allows efficient comparison of results to smoothly compare experiments.

 While there are various experiment management tools like TensorBoard and Weight & Bias (wandb) in the currently thriving MLOps scene, [MLflow](https://www.mlflow.org) has recently gained significant popularity as an option.

 However, among the various experiment management tools, focusing on "on-premises" and "self-hosted servers" that can handle data without external transmission, there aren't many options.
-I decided to try building MLflow, which is probably the most used.
+I decided to try building MLflow, which is probably the most widely used.

 ## What is MLflow